The future of retail is data driven

 Product placement is most effective online.
 There, the kinds of data available and the techniques used for advertising are especially good at driving purchases among shoppers.

 When a customer visits your online store, data programs can track every item they look at and every search they make.
 They can tell how long people look at items, whether they put them in their carts or not, and whether or not they purchase them.
-This gives a very good idea of what customers want—both specific items and related kinds of products likely to interest them.
+Tracking these customer journeys gives a very good idea of what customers want—both specific items and related kinds of products likely to interest them.

 While ads can’t be personalized as well in brick-and-mortar retail locations, in-store product placement is still possible and can be optimized with data software.
 POS data about the products people are buying can be combined with online purchase data to identify the things people buy the most and when they are most likely to buy them.
-Then, by advertising your most popular products during the times people are most likely to buy them, sales numbers will be driven even higher.
+Then, by advertising your most popular products during the times people are most likely to buy them, you can drive customer lifetime value even higher.
 Knowing what and when customers want things also ensures that these items can be kept in stock during peak buying times, so you’ll never lose a sale because you ran out of product.

 The new data-driven approach to retail differs in key ways from how businesses were run and what their goals were in the past.
 Before the widespread use of data in retail store settings, businesses worked as hard as they could towards increasing sales.
 Marketing strategies were rudimentary and often ineffective, and revenue was valued above all.